-Example for a shareholder who owns 100 shares and is therefore entitled to the 2017 final gross dividend of $100 \times 0.31 = 100 \times 0.31 =$
+Example for a shareholder who owns 100 shares and is therefore entitled to the 2018 final gross dividend of 100x0.16=€16:

-- If the shareholder is an administered registered shareholder or a bearer shareholder, he/she will receive the rounded down number of €31/10.23, i.e. 3 shares.
-His/Her bank will also deduct from his/her current account the amount corresponding to the social security contributions and tax. - If the shareholder is a pure registered shareholder and has opted for the final dividend to be paid on a gross basis, he/she will receive the same number of shares as above and must pay BNP Paribas Securities Services the amount corresponding to the social security contributions and tax. - If the shareholder is a pure registered shareholder and has opted for the final dividend to be paid on a net basis, he/she will receive the rounded down number of €31x[(1-17.2%)x(1-12.8%)]/ €10.23, i.e. 2 shares
+- If the shareholder is an administered registered shareholder or a bearer shareholder, he/she will receive the rounded down number of €16/11.10, i.e. 1 share.
+His/Her bank will also deduct from his/her current account the amount corresponding to the social security contributions and tax. - If the shareholder is a pure registered shareholder and has opted for the final dividend to be paid on a gross basis, he/she will receive the same number of shares as above and must pay BNP Paribas Securities Services the amount corresponding to the social security contributions and tax. - If the shareholder is a pure registered shareholder and has opted for the final dividend to be paid on a net basis, he/she will receive the rounded down number of €16x[(1-17.2%)x(1-12.8%)]/€11.10, i.e. 1 share.